gilbertofp16/chat_negotiation/DEVELOPMENT_PLAN.md

 ## Requirement 6.
 Agentic variant with CrewAI (for learning, not comparison)

+This requirement implements the same RAG pipeline as Requirement 5, but using the CrewAI framework to explore an agent-based approach.
+The goal is to produce the same outcome—a coached answer based on the book—but orchestrated by a crew of agents instead of a LangChain chain.

 **Tasks**
-1. Define a **Retriever agent** that queries Chroma and returns concise excerpts annotated with page numbers.
+1. Use an agent to perform the retrieval step from Chroma, returning concise excerpts annotated with page numbers.
 2. Define a **Coach agent** that synthesizes an answer strictly from retrieved excerpts and cites pages.
 3. Provide a crew composition helper that mirrors model selection options used in LangChain.
 4. Enable tracing so CrewAI runs appear in Langfuse.

 **Dependencies**
 - Requirements 3 and 5 ready; model access available.